 The RM industry has a widely recognized role in the industrial value chains of products and, thereby, forms the backbone of the EU's industrial ecosystem.
 A large part of the mined minerals and metals remain in the technosphere indefinitely and are recycled with high efficiency.
-There is a wide knowledge and awareness of Europe's primary and Technological advances in exploration, mining, mineral processing, metallurgy, analytics and traceability in order to secure a resilient primary raw material supply.
+There is a wide knowledge and awareness of Europe's primary and secondary raw material resource potential, and the ability to extract and refine more metals, including but not limited to CRM, with higher yield as well as cost and resource efficiency has increased significantly.
+The number of RM considered critical has decreased significantly.